 - Windows 10 / Mac OS 10.10

 - Intel Core i3 or AMD A8 or higher

 - 2 GHz or faster

 - 4 GB RAM or greater (8 GB recommended)

 - Monitor and graphics card with 1024x768 resolution

-- A web camera capable of video web conferencing
+- A webcam and microphone capable of video conferencing.
+A headset with a microphone and speakers is preferred and highly recommended.

-- Microphone and headset

 - Antivirus software

-- Internet connectivity 5 MB per online user
+- Internet connectivity 5 MB dedicated bandwith per online user

 - Protection plan/warranty